Dynaste/back-end/README.md

 - Install the dependencies `npm install`
   - It will install all saved dependencies you'll find in package-lock.json.
 - If you want to try with your local MongoDB :
+  - Don't forget to change the database connect in the app.js
   - On **MacOS**:
     - Use the command `mongo`
   - On **Windows**: